 You: “I’ll never catch up.
 I’m failing.”

-AI: “That sounds heavy.
-Notice that thought: ‘I’m failing.’
-Can you see it as just a thought?”
+AI: “Notice that thought: ‘I’m failing.’
+Can you see it as a thought?”

-You: “Yes … it feels a bit lighter.”
+You: “Yes… it feels lighter.”

-You: “I’ll email my colleague to ask for help.”
+You: “I’ll ask my colleague for help.”

 Step-by-Step Guide: From Overwhelmed to Grounded